-" Sri Tegh Bahadur ji, at the age of 35 years, on the day of Samat 1713 Asad Sudi Ekam started his tirath yatra (pilgrimage) from Kot Guru Har Rai.
+"Sri Tegh Bahadur ji, at the age of 35 years, on the day of Samat 1713 Asad Sudi Ekam started his tirath yatra (pilgrimage) from Kot Guru Har Rai.
 When Sri Guru Har Rai ji passed away he [Tegh Bahadur] with family was in Patna.
 Here on Samat 1718 Pokh Massay Sudi Saptmi on Wednesday Gobind Das was born.
 Being far away from Punjab he did not get news of the demise of Guru Har Rai ji sooner.
 For that reason he came to Delhi and then Punjab in 1721 to condole with the family."

 A rough conversion of the Bikrami (Indian calendar) years mentioned above gives year 1656 CE as the year when Tegh Bahadur started the tour of north-eastern Indian subcontinent, year 1661 as the year of birth of Gobind Das (Guru Gobind Singh) and year 1664 as the year when he returned to Punjab via Delhi.
-Late Prof. Piara Singh Padam confirms that this was a prolonged tour and Guru Gobind Singh was born during the later part of this tour at Patna on Poh Sudi Saptmi in year 1718 Bikrami.
-That gives Guru Gobind Singh's date of birth as 18 December 1661.
+Late Prof. Piara Singh Padam confirms38 that this was a prolonged tour and Guru Gobind Singh was born during the later part of this tour at Patna on Poh Sudi Saptmi in year 1718 Bikrami.
+That gives Guru Gobind Singh's date of birth as 18 December 166139 and it was Wednesday according to the Julian calendar.